Londa’s Hints for Teaching Kids To Sew

 MENDING, stitching on buttons, patches, etc. is an important part of learning.

 Machines – if everyone could have the same machine, that would be IDEAL, and is definitely something I’m looking forward to in the future.
 Having had a machine dealership, I own a ‘collection’ of older machines, so for now, I have a mix of Brother, Elna, and Pfaff machines.
 The MAIN THING is that the teacher knows how to operate the machines!!!!
 I’ve decided it is the process and experience of learning to sew is the important thing – NOT learning how to operate a specific machine.
-I keep each girl on the same machine though, from class to class.
+I keep each girl on the same machine though, from class to class if at all possible.
 I find that after they watch me thread it over and over, soon they jump in and can do it themselves.

 If a student wants to drag in her own machine, that is allowed, but only after a private 1-on-1 class so that I, too, know the machine, and have made sure it is operational.